GoogleChrome/developer.chrome.com/site/en/blog/new-in-devtools-109/index.md

 These are some highlights:

-- Both pause options are in the **Breakpoints** pane and labeled with text to make it more self-explanatory.
+- Both pause options are in the **Breakpoints** pane.
+They have explicit text labels that make the options self-explanatory.
 - Breakpoints are grouped by file, ordered by line/column number, and collapsible.**
 - New options to remove and edit breakpoint when hovering over a breakpoint or file name in the **Breakpoint** pane.